 The team at Live Well Psychiatry provides evidence-based, rigorous diagnostic testing, and evaluations.
 They’re committed to getting your diagnosis right the first time, so you and your family can get the treatment and support you need as quickly as possible.

 The team tailors each treatment plan to the individual needs of each patient.
 However, in general, treatment usually includes a combination of medication, therapy, and lifestyle adjustments.

 Medication can reduce your symptoms, improving your focus, and lessening hyperactive or impulsive behaviors.
 During therapy, you learn techniques to modify your actions, increase your attention span, and make safe, healthy decisions.
 Many patients also find that limiting or eliminating sugar and processed foods from their diet and getting daily exercise helps regulate their behaviors.

-If you are concerned about ADHD, call Live Well Psychiatry or schedule an appointment online today.
+If you are concerned about ADHD, call Live Well Psychiatry today.